Mark Lyons

-Mark Steven Lyons (born July 4, 1989) is an American professional basketball player for Elitzur Ashkelon of the Israeli National League.
-He played college basketball for Xavier and Arizona before playing professionally in France, Croatia, Israel, Turkey, China, Russia, Lebanon and Italy.
-Lyons won the Israeli League championship with Maccabi Rishon LeZion in 2016.
-He was the top scorer in the Israel Basketball Premier League in both 2015 and 2017.
+Mark Steven Lyons (born July 4, 1989) is an American professional basketball player for Al Ahly of the Egyptian Basketball Premier League and the Basketball Africa League (BAL).
+He played college basketball for Xavier and Arizona before playing professionally in countries including France, Croatia, Israel, Turkey, China, Russia, Lebanon, Italy and Saudi Arabia.

 College career

 Lyons redshirted his freshman year at Xavier.
 In three seasons at Xavier, Lyons was on two Sweet 16 teams and two Atlantic 10 Conference champions and scored almost 1,200 career points.
 As a junior, Lyons averaged 15.1 points and 2.8 assists per game while shooting 39.2 percent from behind the arc.
 He was suspended for two games due to his involvement in the 2011 Crosstown Shootout brawl.